jplf/radiog/backend/README.md

 ```
 echo info 11:22:33:44:AA:BB | /usr/bin/bluetoothctl
 ```
 The command `info` about the device specified by its address is sent to `bluetoothctl(1)`.
-It is not elegant but is does the job.
+It is not elegant but it does the job.

 ## Pulseaudio configuration